samikeijonen/uuups/README.md

 At the moment support for new editor means these things to me:

-- Add support `editor-color-palette` to match theme colors.
+- Add support for `editor-color-palette` to match theme colors.
+- Add support for `editor-font-sizes` to match theme font sizes.
 - Add support for `align-wide` blocks.
 - Dequeue Core block styles: `wp_dequeue_style( 'wp-blocks' )`.
 	- This is because I don't want to overwrite and add too spesific rules to main stylesheet.